National Park Service U.S. Department of the Interior

 36 CFR §2.23 – RECREATION FEES

-Recreation fees, in accordance with 36 CFR part 71, are established for the following entrance fee areas, and/or for the use of the following specialized sites, facilities, equipment or services, or for participation in the following group activity, recreation events or specialized recreation uses:
+(b) Recreation fees, and/or a permit, in accordance with 36 CFR part 71, are established for the following entrance fee areas, and/or for the use of the following specialized sites, facilities, equipment or services, or for participation in the following group activity, recreation events or specialized recreation uses:

 Entrance Fee Areas: Not applicable for Rock Creek Park.

-Daily Site Use Fee Areas: Parking at Thompson's Boat House, fee charged through metered spaces.
+Daily Site Use Fee Areas: Parking at Thompson Boat Center, fee charged through on-site collection system